nodejs/wiki-archive/Modules.md

 * [nodeEventedCommand](https://github.com/adrai/nodeEventedCommand) -- provides simple command/event handling for evented systems like cqrs
 * [node-queue](https://github.com/adrai/node-queue) -- Node-queue is a node.js module for multiple databases.
 It can be very useful if you work with (d)ddd, cqrs, eventsourcing, commands and events, etc.
 * [node-viewmodel](https://github.com/adrai/node-viewmodel) -- Node-viewmodel is a node.js module for multiple databases.
 It can be very useful if you work with (d)ddd, cqrs, eventdenormalizer, host, etc.
+* [rule-validator](https://github.com/adrai/rule-validator) -- Rule-validator is a javascript module based on amanda.
+And works for node.js and in the browser.
+It can be very useful if you work with (d)ddd, cqrs, eventsourcing, domain, commands and events, etc.
 * [cloudjs] (https://github.com/digitalwm/cloudjs) -- provides a network distributed event system and a realtime balancing for live objects